 Family And Relationships

 For most of us, family and relationships are the pillars of a happy, simple life.
 Those of us with children often put them first in every situation.
-Those of us in a relationship realise that working on it every day is not easy, but necessary in order to keep it working.
-We want our parents to be healthy, happy and well taken care of – especially if they’re getting older and no longer able to do everything themselves.
+Those of us in a relationship realize that working on it every day is not easy, but necessary in order to keep it working.
+We want our parents to be healthy, happy, and well taken care of – especially if they’re getting older and no longer able to do everything themselves.

 Living a simple life is about putting these relationships on a pedestal, putting time and effort into them in order to really make them work.

 For people with children, simple living might mean cutting down on paid work in order to spend more time with them.
 It might mean putting more time into their education – taking them to museums and on holidays, but also teaching them how to cook, clean, garden, and take good care of themselves.
-In some cases, it might even mean homeschooling them – teaching them everything they’d learn at school, and then some.
+In some cases, it might even mean homeschooling them – teaching them everything they would learn at school, and then some.

 Community is an often-forgotten aspect of leading a simple life.
 Having good and caring neighbors, friends you can call upon in your time of need, reliable coworkers and friendly acquaintances – they can make life so much easier to bear, and much of it is in your hands.
 I’m a big believer in karma; what goes around, comes around in some way or another.
 If I smile and say hello to strangers, I can brighten up their day so why wouldn’t I?
 When I offer to help out, most people will appreciate it and be there for me when they can.
 And if there’s stuff I don’t need, I can as well give it away to somebody who does – it makes me feel a whole lot better than putting it in the bin.